 - In a large pot, add the oil and turn your burner to just past medium (see Recipe Note #2).

-- When this kernel pops, immediately add the salt and popcorn and stir for 15 seconds to mix thoroughly with the hot oil.
-Then spread the kernels in single layer along the base of pan.
+- After this kernel pops (~2 min) add the salt and popcorn and stir for 15 seconds to mix thoroughly.
+Make sure the kernels are in a single layer along the base of pan and cover again.

-- Continue shaking the pan until the popping slows down to the point where a pop occurs every 2 or more seconds.
-Immediately remove the pan from the burner and pour the popcorn into a large bowl and serve.
+- Continue shaking the pan until the vigorous popping slows down to the point where a pop occurs every 2 or more seconds.
+Then immediately remove the pan from the burner and pour the popcorn into a large bowl.

 Notes

 - Reduce oil to 1 tablespoon if you are trying to reduce calories.
-This substitution will still produce great tasting kettle corn.
+This substitution will still produce great tasting popcorn.

 - Stovetop temperatures always vary.
 After your first cook, you may need to increase or decrease the recommended temperature.